Contact Lens Care

 It may not be evident to you if you're having problems with your vision.
 For this reason, comprehensive eye tests are recommended once every two years.

 A standard eye exam which includes various vision tests such as a refraction assessment and an eye health check, is used to diagnose hyperopia.

 Your optician may ask you to look through various lenses to check your vision.
 They may also dilate your pupils with eye drops.

-If you're long-sighted, you'll be given a prescription by your optometrist for the lenses you need.
+If you're long-sighted, you'll be given a prescription by your optometrist for the correction your eyes need.

 How is hyperopia treated?